Aperocky/PortScan/readme.md

 ![Show more potential connection](/images/Demo_1.png)

-Use `-w [float]` to change timeout settings from 5 seconds: for LAN, this can be as low as `0.1`, `1` is usually good enough for continental level connection.
+Use `-w [float]` to change timeout settings from default of `5` seconds: for LAN, this can be as low as `0.1`. `1` is usually good enough for continental level connection.

 ![Scanning fast](/images/Demo_2.png)
 *Scanned 5000 ports in 4 seconds*